 Please don’t leave your garbage behind.
 And if you have leftovers that you can’t take with you, bury them several feet away from any water to avoid contamination.

 Do you go on long treks?
 Have you ever hiked something as big as the Appalachian Trail?
-If so what are some tips you have for us?
+If so what are some tips you have for how to stay fueled while hiking or camping?
 My biggest tips for you are to always be prepared for anything that may come up and take plenty of food and water!
 Services like Right On Trek are the perfect way to prepare.
 The offer food you can order as well as new locations to hike, as well as tips and advice for making your adventure the safest and best it can be!

 Shop This Post: